-For proper macOS functioning it is often required to use OC\FIRMWARE\RUNTIME protocol implementation currently offered as a part of OpenRuntime driver.
+For proper macOS functioning it is often required to use OC_FIRMWARE_RUNTIME protocol implementation currently offered as a part of OpenRuntime driver.
 While it brings any benefits, there are certain limitations which arise depending on the use.

-1. Not all tools may be aware of protected namespaces.
+- 1. Not all tools may be aware of protected namespaces.
 When RequestBootVarRouting is used Boot-prefixed variable access is restricted and protected in a separate namespace.
-To access the original variables tools have to be aware of OC\FIRMWARE\RUNTIME logic.
+To access the original variables tools have to be aware of OC_FIRMWARE_RUNTIME logic. - 2.
+Assigned NVRAM variables are not always allowed to exceed 512 bytes.
+This is true for Boot-prefixed variables when RequestBootVarFallback is used, and for overwriting volatile variables with non-volatile on UEFI 2.8 non-conformant firmwares.